 Evaluation and Management of Urinary Retention Caused by Pelvic Organ Prolapse (POP)

-A pelvic organ prolapse quantification system (POP-Q) exam is recommended as an objective and reproducible tool to describe the severity of descent in the anterior, posterior and apical compartments.
-Advanced anterior wall prolapse can lead to urethral kinking while advanced posterior wall prolapse can directly compress the urethra leading to bladder outflow obstruction.
+The pelvic organ prolapse quantification system (POP-Q) exam is an objective and reproducible tool to describe the severity of descent in the anterior, posterior and apical compartments.
+Advanced anterior wall prolapse can lead to urethral kinking, while advanced posterior wall prolapse can directly compress the urethra leading to bladder outflow obstruction.
 As many as 30% of patients with stage III-IV POP will have obstructive voiding leading to urinary retention.

-Retention can be demonstrated by measuring post void residual (PVR) within 10 minutes of a patient voiding to empty their bladder.
-Assessment can be accomplished by bladder scan or catheterization.
-Bladder scan is easy to use and is less invasive for patients but can yield unreliable results in obese patients.
-Catheterization may be more readily available in some clinical settings and PVR value >100mL is generally considered abnormal.
-Urinalysis with culture should also be performed to rule out infection.
-Upper urinary tract evaluation may be indicated in patients with a PVR >300mL that persisted 6 months or longer using renal ultrasound and serum creatinine to assess for hydronephrosis and renal impairment respectively.
+Measurement of a post-void residual (PVR) within 10 minutes of a patient voiding to empty their bladder verifies urinary retention.
+A bladder scan or catheterization assesses PVR.
+A bladder scan is easy to use and is less invasive for patients but can yield unreliable results in obese patients.
+Catheterization may be more readily available in some clinical settings, and a PVR value >100mL signifies urinary retention.
+Performing a urinalysis with a culture rules out infection.
+Upper urinary tract evaluation in patients with a PVR >300mL for six months may need a renal ultrasound and serum creatinine to assess for hydronephrosis and renal impairment, respectively.

-Patients with urinary retention due to prolapse are much more likely to have chronic, partial obstruction, and if left untreated can progress to complete obstruction.
-Management is aimed at improving symptoms and reducing potential complications such as urinary tract infection, hydronephrosis and renal impairment.
-In addition, defecatory dysfunction including constipation can be a contributing cause of retention and should be addressed.
-Non-surgical therapies involve stopping constipation inducing medications, dietary changes, use of bulking agents, correction of prolapse with manual replacement, timed voids and pessary use.
-Patients with significant symptoms or those who have failed initial conservative therapies may benefit from reconstructive surgery or obliterative procedure to correct prolapse and relieve voiding dysfunction.
+Patients with urinary retention due to prolapse are much more likely to have a chronic, partial obstruction and, if left untreated, can progress to complete obstruction.
+Management involves improving symptoms and reducing potential complications such as urinary tract infection, hydronephrosis, and renal impairment.
+In addition, defecatory dysfunction, including constipation, can be a contributing cause of retention and should be addressed.
+Non-surgical therapies involve stopping constipation-inducing medications, dietary changes, use of bulking agents, correction of prolapse with manual replacement, timed voids, and pessary use.
+Patients with significant symptoms and failing initial conservative therapies may benefit from reconstructive surgery or obliterative procedure to correct prolapse and relieve voiding dysfunction.

 Stoffel JT, Peterson AC, Sandhu JS, Suskind, et al. AUA White Paper on Nonneurogenic Chronic Urinary Retention: Consensus Definition, Treatment Algorithm, and Outcome End Points.
 J Urol.
 2017 Jul;198(1):153-160. doi: 10.1016/j.juro.2017.01.075.
 Epub 2017 Feb 3.